dujiepeng/flutter_chat_callkit/README.md

 ### Start a call

-Before making or answering a call, you need to first call the `ChatCallKitCallManager.initRTC` method to initialize Agora RTC.
+Before making or answering a call, you need to first call the `ChatCallKitManager.initRTC` method to initialize Agora RTC.

 #### Start a one-to-one call

-Call the `ChatCallKitCallManager.startSingleCall` method to make a one-to-one call.
+Call the `ChatCallKitManager.startSingleCall` method to make a one-to-one call.
 This method returns the `callId` parameter which can be used by the caller to hang up the call.
 The callee receives the `onReceiveCall` event.

 ```
-await ChatCallKitCallManager.initRTC();
+await ChatCallKitManager.initRTC();
 try {
   // userId: The Agora Chat user ID of the callee.
   // type: The call type, which can be `ChatCallKitCallType.audio_1v1` or `ChatCallKitCallType.video_1v1`.
-  String callId = await ChatCallKitCallManager.startSingleCall(
+  String callId = await ChatCallKitManager.startSingleCall(
     userId,
     type: ChatCallKitCallType.audio_1v1,
   );